falkr/ttm4175/pages/unit-net1/preparation.md

 By now you're already familiar with virtual machines.
 However, if you still have questions about what a VM is, this short video can provide some help.

-:aside: We don't endorse some of the language used in this video!

 ---
 type: youtube